Kochen-Specker Contextuality: Quantum contextuality in a nutshell

-A third misconception, diametrically opposite to the previous one, is to consider the measurement of each row and column as a single global and fundamental measurement.
-In this view, one has six measurements, corresponding to the three rows and columns, which simulate the nine measurements $A, \dots, \gamma$.
+A third source of confusion, diametrically opposed to the previous one, is to consider the measurement of each row and column as a single global and fundamental measurement.
+In this view, one has six measurements, corresponding to the three rows and columns, that simulate the nine measurements $A, \dots, \gamma$.
 Each of these six global measurements has four outcomes, corresponding to the outcomes of the three simulated measurements under the constraint that their product equals $+1$ (or $-1$ for the last column).
-Then, one may be surprised that none of the $2^9$ joint assignments of outcomes to the measurements $A, \dots, \gamma$ are logically possible.
-For the Peres-Mermin square, however, only the nine dichotomic measurements $A, \dots, \gamma$ are fundamental entities and an evaluation of, for instance, $\mean{Cc\gamma}$ entails a product of three numbers, which experimentally is by no means guaranteed to be minus one, see also Fig.~\ref{fig-exp-2} in Sec.~\ref{ssec:experiments}.
+Thus, one may be surprised that none of the $2^9$ joint assignments of outcomes to the measurements $A, \dots, \gamma$ are logically possible.
+For the original formulation of the PM square, however, only the nine dichotomic measurements $A, \dots, \gamma$ are fundamental entities and an evaluation of, for instance, $\mean{Cc\gamma}$ entails a product of three numbers, which experimentally is by no means guaranteed to be $-1$, see also Fig.~\ref{fig-exp-2} in Sec.~\ref{ssec:experiments}.
+Interpreting the PM square in terms of the six previously defined global measurements, however, possible in the framework of Spekkens contextuality \cite{KrishnaNJP2017}, see also Section \ref{ssec:other_cont}.

-Finally, coming back to the discussion after Eq.~(\ref{eq:pm_all}), it should be noted that incompatibility is not immediately ruling out a classical description: One can imagine a classical theory where values of all physical properties are simultaneously defined, but the (classical) measurement procedure of a property introduces some disturbance in the system and modifies the value of other physical properties.
-We come back to this problem in Sec.~\ref{section4}.
+Finally, returning to the discussion after Eq.~(\ref{eq:pm_all}), we note that incompatibility does not immediately rule out a classical description: One can imagine a classical theory where values of all physical properties are simultaneously defined, but the classical measurement procedure of a property introduces some disturbance in the system and modifies the value of other physical properties.
+We revisit this problem in Sec.~\ref{section4}.

-There is a price we have to pay to see a violation of the inequality in Eq.~\eqref{s2:PMineq}: The current status of research is that it is impossible to conceive a quantum experiment featuring contextual behavior without additional assumptions.
+There is a price that we have to pay to see a violation of the inequality in Eq.~\eqref{s2:PMineq}: The current status of research is that it is impossible to conceive a quantum experiment featuring contextual behavior without additional assumptions.
 The basic reason is that we accepted that there are sets of observables the value of which cannot be revealed on the same object.
 But how can we ensure that a specific measurement in two different contexts does reveal the value of the same physical property?